-It’s hard to say who enjoys Legoland more: the little ones running around in a magical world created by 60 million LEGO plastic bricks, or their parents who get a kick out of it too.
-This theme park in Carlsbad, on the north side of San Diego County, first opened in 1999.
-It’s conveniently located within an hour or two of a variety of theme parks and attractions in Southern California—but it’s also just few minutes’ drive to a state beach.
+It’s hard to say who enjoys Legoland more: the little ones running around in a magical world created by 60 million LEGO plastic bricks or the parents who get a kick out of it too.
+The theme park in Carlsbad, on the north side of San Diego County, first opened in 1999.
+It’s conveniently located within an hour or two of a variety of theme parks and attractions in Southern California, but it’s also just few minutes’ drive to a state beach.
 With both onsite and nearby hotels, as well as its own water park and aquarium, LEGOLAND California has grown from a tribute to the plastic bricks into the kind of place a family could spend a few days.

 Walk through Miniland USA for a visual and structural jaw-dropper: expansive miniaturised recreations of Washington D.C., New York, and San Francisco, as well as scenes from several of the Star Wars movies (including an enormous LEGO Death Star).
-While the focus here leans towards making little ones smile, there’s plenty to entertain bigger kids and grown-ups too: the park has more than 60 rides, shows, and attractions—including three rollercoasters, live shows by the LEGO Friends, and entertainment and meet-and-greets related to various LEGO incarnations, from Ninjago to The LEGO Movie and LEGO Batman.
+While the focus here leans towards making the kids smile, there’s plenty to entertain bigger kids and grown-ups too: the park has more than 60 rides, shows, and attractions, including three rollercoasters, live shows by the LEGO Friends, and entertainment and meet-and-greets related to various LEGO incarnations, from Ninjago to The LEGO Movie and LEGO Batman.

 Walking through this star attraction, which recreates—in ultra-miniature—seven iconic American regions—and you’ll likely find yourself pointing, gasping, and shaking your head in amazement.
 Skilled teams used 20 million tiny LEGO bricks to create incredibly detailed dioramas for Miniland: stretch limos pulling up in front of a Hollywood movie premiere, tiny tourists lining up in front of the Capitol Building in Washington, D.C., and even a street parade in New Orleans—not to mention a version of the Las Vegas Strip with 10 hotels.
 Check out the version of San Francisco’s Pier 39 and listen close—its soundtrack was recorded at the actual California pier.